lxtGH/GALD-DGCNet/README.md

 # GALD_net
-Source  code and models of GALD net

-GALD net achieve top performace on Cityscape dataset, Source code and model will be avalibale soon.
+We propose Global Aggregation then Local Distribution (GALD) scheme to distribute global information to each position adaptively according the local information surrounding the position.
+GALD net achieves **top performace** on Cityscapes dataset.
+Both source code and models will be avalibale soon.

-## state of the art models on Cityscapes dataset
+## Comparstate of the art models on Cityscapes dataset
 Method | Conference | Backbone | mIoU(\%)
 ---- | --- | --- | ---
 RefineNet |  CVPR2017  | ResNet-101  |  73.6